United Nations Security Council: Membership reform

 The permanent members, each holding the right of veto, announced their positions on Security Council reform reluctantly.
 The United States has unequivocally supported the permanent membership of Japan and lent its support to India and a small number of additional non-permanent members.
-The United Kingdom and France essentially supported the G4 position, with the expansion of permanent and non-permanent members and the accession of Germany, Brazil, India and Japan to permanent member status, as well as an increase in the presence by African countries on the council.
-China has supported the stronger representation of developing countries and firmly opposed Japan's membership.
+The United Kingdom and France have essentially supported the G4 position, with the expansion of permanent and non-permanent members and the accession of Germany, Brazil, India and Japan to permanent member status, as well as an increase in the presence of African countries on the council.
+China has supported stronger representation of developing countries and has firmly opposed Japan's membership.

 In 2017, it was reported that the G4 nations were willing temporarily to forgo veto power if granted permanent UNSC seats.
-In September 2017, US Representatives Ami Bera and Frank Pallone introduced a resolution (H.Res.535) in the US House of Representatives (115th United States Congress), seeking support for India for permanent membership of the United Nations Security Council and India should be a permanent member which will represent 1.4 billion people at the United Nations.
+In September 2017, US representatives Ami Bera and Frank Pallone introduced a resolution (H.Res.535) in the US House of Representatives (115th United States Congress), seeking support for the elevation of India to permanent membership of the United Nations Security Council.

+Whilst discussions on expanding permanent membership to individual nations such as the G4 continue, alternative proposals have been put forward to reconsider the structure of the Security Council.
+The Noble World Foundation (NWF) proposes a novel approach, suggesting that UNSC membership and veto power be shifted from individual states to sovereignty-pooling organizations like the European Union (EU).
+This proposal aligns with the UNSC's practice of regionally-based selection of non-permanent members, aiming to improve the council's decision-making and effectiveness.
+The EU serves as a primary example of such pooled sovereignty, especially following the European Court of Justice's 1964 ruling that established the precedence of EU law over national laws of its member states.
+The NWF advocates that regional entities like the EU could be eligible for UN membership in the Security Council, enabling a significant reform without necessitating an amendment to the UN Charter.

+In 2025, at the 17th BRICS Summit in Rio de Janeiro, Brazil's outgoing BRICS president, President Luiz Inácio Lula da Silva, and India's prime minister Narendra Modi emphasized their shared ambition to secure permanent membership on the UNSC.
+Modi highlighted the need for reforming the UNSC to enhance its credibility and effectiveness by better representing the Global South, noting that many key economies remain excluded from decision-making.
+Both leaders affirmed that reforming the UNSC would be a priority for India during its upcoming BRICS presidency in 2026.